ErikVini/specz_compilation/README.md

   * `UNCLEAR(EmLS)`
   * `UNCLEAR(Sy2)`

-The `UNCLEAR` class is reserved for objects where the classification was not clear enough to be included in the other five groups.
+The `UNCLEAR` class is reserved for objects where the classification was not clear enough to be included in the other six groups.

 ## Flags